-- Kitchen needs updating and new equipment. - Full upgrades of interiors and classrooms. - Break up and add interest into the long mundane corridors; make kid proof. - Auto shop and upper area of tech ed need to be modernized.
+- Kitchen update and new equipment. - Full upgrades of interiors and classrooms. - Break up and add interest into the long mundane corridors; make kid proof. - Modernization of the auto shop and upper area of tech ed

 GROUNDS AND ATHLETICS

 The current FCI does not have too many high priority projects, mainly just resurfacing the staff parking lot, concrete stoops at exterior doors and addressing the condition of the fence/retaining walls around the site.